defano/digital-design/microblaze/README.md

 7. Generate the core by clicking the "Generate" button.
 This process will take several minutes to complete.
 When it does, you'll see this screen:
 <br><br>![Success](doc/coregen/6.png)

-8. Congratulations!
+Congratulations!
 You've created your first microprocessor core!
 Dismiss the "Readme" dialog and quit the Coregen application.
 Then, take a look at the contents of the `core/` directory to admire your handywork.

 ## Create the Firmware

 Creating firmware for an embedded system is often a non-trivial venture.
-Remember, we're not creating an "app" for an existing operating system or framework, but bootstrapping the computer.
-The details of which depend, of course, on the computer architecture.
-(Which, in our case, depends on the exact configuration of the cores in our design--fun!)
+Remember, we're not creating an "app" for an existing operating system or framework, but bootstrapping the computer itself.
+The exact details and requirements of which depend, of course, on the computer architecture.
+(Which, in our case, depends on the configuration of the cores in our design--fun!)

 Fortunately, Xilinx takes some of the pain out of this for us.
 Their Eclipse-based `xsdk` knows how to compile and link code for our architecture based on data it gets from the Core Generator project.